 At first glance, the long-term increase in average rainfall should imply a decrease in drought as well.
-The linear trend in total statewide precipitation is about 1%-2% per decade, depending on the period considered.
+The linear trend in total statewide precipitation is nearly 1% per decade, but with considerable variation depending on the period considered.^{xxxii}

-The corresponding drought severity based on precipitation alone, as measured by the cumulative 9-month Standardized Precipitation Index, does indicate declines in severity.
-The change in cumulative dryness is -5.3% per decade since 1896, -12.8% per decade since 1950, and +11.1% per decade since 1975.
+The corresponding drought severity based on precipitation alone, as measured by the cumulative 9-month Standardized Precipitation Index (SPI), does indicate declines in severity.
+The change in cumulative dryness is -5.3% per decade since 1896, -12.8% per decade since 1950, and +11.1% per decade [these numbers need to be updated] since 1975.
 As noted with respect to precipitation, the change since 1950 is large in part because of the extended drought that occurred early in the 1950s.
 The rise of cumulative dryness since 1975, however, has happened despite a slight increase of precipitation over the same period.

 The explanation for this difference can be seen in the statewide precipitation graph.
 Note that the period of time from 1965 to 1985 featured very little precipitation variability, with statewide average precipitation ranging between 22" and 35".
-Since then, precipitation has become more variable, with 2011 precipitation below 14" and 2015 precipitation above 41".
-Greater precipitation variability leads to more intense droughts even if the overall precipitation amount doesn't change.
+Since then, precipitation has become more variable, with 2011 water year precipitation below 14" and 2015 precipitation above 41".
+Greater precipitation variability leads to more intense droughts even if the overall precipitation amount does not change.